petk/php-build-system/docs/autotools.md

   libraries bundled in PHP source code.
 For example, the PCRE library and similar.

-Others custom options that don't follow this pattern are used for adjusting specific features during built process.
+Other custom options that don't follow this pattern are used for adjusting specific features during the build process.

 See `./configure --help` for all available configuration options and variables.